My brick oven & fireplace cook food and heat water

 Joel F. Magsaysay

-12 Responses to My brick oven & fireplace cook food and heat water
+Respond to the My brick oven & fireplace cook food and heat water article:

 You seem to be very clever.
 Very clever and skilled, what you achieved is quite amazing.
 And we like how you talk about your wife.